Makkari (comics): Fictional character biography

 In the 2006 Eternals limited series, the Eternals are the victims of memory and reality manipulation by Sprite, and have thus forgotten their true identities.
 Makkari believes himself to be a medicine student named Mark Curry, and is the first Eternal shown in the series.
 He meets Ikaris, and causes his capture by the Deviants.
 By issues #2 and #3, he finally begins to experience his powers of super-speed, and uses them to stop terrorists from attacking a party.
 However, after telling him what has happened Sprite tricks Curry into opening a passageway to the long-dormant Celestial underneath San Francisco, and in doing so incapacitates Curry.
-During this time the Dreaming Celestial and Makkari began to talk in his dreams, firstly in the form of Sersi, and told him that it personally made him.
+During this time, the Dreaming Celestial and Makkari began to talk in his dreams, firstly in the form of Sersi, and told him that it personally made him.
 By the end of the series he has become the Dreaming Celestial's prophet.

 Later when the Celestials' Final Host arrived on Earth, Makkari along with all the Eternals killed themselves after realizing the true purpose for which they were created.

 In the 2021 Eternals series, Makkari was resurrected as a woman of color.
+Following a failed attempt to reach the spirit of the Dreaming Celestial, Makkari is rendered deaf and mute and loses her telepathic powers.

 Powers and abilities

 Makkari is a member of the race of superhumans known as Eternals.
 He possesses superhuman strength, speed, and reflexes.
 He can create cyclones by running in circles, and can run up walls and across water.
 Makkari's body eventually accumulates fatigue poisons and is susceptible to injury.

-Although in most of his appearances Makkari has the typical powers of an Eternal, his obsession with speed, starting in the Quasar series, causes him to focus most of his body's Cosmic Energy on enhancing his running speed.
+Although in most of his appearances Makkari has the typical powers of an Eternal, his obsession with speed, starting in the Quasar series, causes him to focus most of his energy on enhancing his running speed.
 As a result, he lost his ability to fly and many of his other powers were weakened in the process.
 Makkari possesses none of the psionic powers of the average Eternal (levitation, ocular force projection, and molecular rearrangement), having purposefully readapted all his specialized cell enclaves to speed and running-related attributes.
 At present, he can run at near light speed for extended periods, but his physical strength (while still far greater than human) has been reduced by half, and he seemingly cannot project energy or manipulate matter.

 Makkari sometimes wears a protective crash helmet, though he does not truly need it.
 He wears synthetic stretch fabric, specially treated to resist the rigors of high velocity movement.

 Makkari has great mechanical aptitude, and the ability to pilot most land and air vehicles.
 He has moderate experience at hand-to-hand combat; his fighting style incorporates his superhuman speed.
 He has finished the standard Eternal higher education, and underwent special tutoring in the applications of speed.